Distance by de-correlation: Computing distance with heterogeneous grid cells

-Finally, we perform numerical simulations in two-dimensional (2D) spaces (Fig. \ref{subsection: Grid variability 2D}).
+We then demonstrate that a thresholded rate-based model enables downstream neurons to encode distance at integer multiples of the grid spacing by summing over heterogeneous grid cell inputs and applying a threshold (Sec. \ref{subsection: Thresholded ratebased model}).
+This provides intuition for how such a distance by de-correlation code could be implemented in the brain.
+Finally, we extend our theory to two-dimensions (2D) and perform numerical simulations in 2D spaces (Fig. \ref{subsection: Grid variability 2D}).
 We find that, as in the 1D case, there exists a trade-off between the fidelity with which distances can be encoded through de-correlation and the total distance over which the de-correlation occurs.
-This trade-off is controlled by the amount of variability in grid properties, and simulating many combinations allows us to identify that the average heterogeneity in grid spacing and orientation identified previously \cite{redman2024robust} strikes a balance between the two ends of the trade-off.
+This trade-off is controlled by the amount of variability in grid properties.
+Simulating many combinations allows us to identify that the average heterogeneity in grid spacing and orientation identified previously \cite{redman2025robust} strikes a balance between the two ends of the trade-off.